biologist79/ESPuino/README.md

 * if a folder should be played that contains many mp3s, the playlist generation can take a few seconds.
 Please note that a file's name including path cannot exceed 255 characters.
 * while playlist is generated Neopixel indicates BUSY-mode
 * after last track was played, Neopixel indicates IDLE-mode
-* in audiobook-mode, last play-position is remembered (position in actual file and number of track, respectively)
+* in audiobook-mode, last play-position is remembered (position in actual file and number of track, respectively) when a new track begins of if pause-button was hit

 ### Audiobook-mode
 This mode is different from the other ones because the last playposition is saved.
 Playposition is saved when...